Approval process overview

 Schools and faculties are responsible for ensuring that the catalogue information is accurate and complete, and that information provided to staff and students by other means matches that in the catalogue.
 Students, examiners and others must be able to rely on the information published in the programme specifications.

 Keep full records of all changes to a schools modules and programmes in the minutes of STSEC meetings.
-Following STSEC, a consolidated report of all module amendments and minor programme amendments that have been approved by STSEC (along with the STSEC minutes) will be submitted to the Quality Assurance team (QAT) faculty contact for reporting at the next FTSEC meeting.
+Following STSEC, a consolidated report of all module amendments and minor programme amendments that have been approved by STSEC (along with the STSEC minutes) will be submitted to your faculty portfolio manager for reporting at the next FTSEC meeting.